abood3omar/SmartFly/README.md

 ## 📖 Overview

-**SmartFly** is a comprehensive flight booking and travel assistance platform designed to solve the fragmentation in the Jordanian aviation market. [cite_start]It provides a **unified search engine** for all Jordanian airlines, eliminating the need to compare multiple websites, hidden fees, and confusing pricing structures[cite: 70, 71, 79].
+**SmartFly** is a comprehensive flight booking and travel assistance platform designed to solve the fragmentation in the Jordanian aviation market.
+It provides a **unified search engine** for all Jordanian airlines, eliminating the need to compare multiple websites, hidden fees, and confusing pricing structures.

-[cite_start]The core innovation is the **SmartFly AI Assistant**, which uses a novel **2-layer Hybrid Architecture** to reduce operational support costs by up to **80%** while providing instant, personalized travel guidance[cite: 80, 100].
+The core innovation is the **SmartFly AI Assistant**, which uses a novel **2-layer Hybrid Architecture** to reduce operational support costs by up to **80%** while providing instant, personalized travel guidance.

 ---

 ## 🤖 The Innovation: Hybrid AI Architecture

-[cite_start]Unlike standard chatbots, SmartFly implements a cost-efficient dual-layer system[cite: 90]:
+Unlike standard chatbots, SmartFly implements a cost-efficient dual-layer system:

 1.  **Layer 1: Local Knowledge Base ⚡**
     * Handles common FAQs and static data locally.